Equal Employment Opportunity Program

 The Equal Employment Opportunity (EEO) Program was established in 1984.
 The objective of the EEO Program is to provide a more balanced representation of qualified designated group persons in the public service by helping individuals find meaningful employment with opportunities for advancement.

-To be eligible for the program, candidates must be residents of New Brunswick and be members of one of the following designated group:
+To be eligible for the program, candidates must be members of one of the following designated groups:

 • Aboriginal: an Aboriginal person is a North American Indian, a member of a First Nation, Métis, or Inuit who identifies with the Aboriginal community culturally and/or linguistically.
 Métis are people who have Aboriginal ancestry, who self-identify as Métis, and who are recognized by the Métis Nations.
 Inuit are the Aboriginal inhabitants of Northern Canada.